Mary McLeod Bethune: Foundations with Lucy Craft Laney

-In 1931, the Methodist Church helped the merger of her school with the boys' Cookman Institute, forming the Bethune-Cookman College, a coeducational junior college.
-Bethune became president.
-Through the Great Depression, Bethune-Cookman School continued to operate and met the educational standards of the State of Florida.
+Beginning in 1923, Daytona School merged with the coeducational Cookman Institute; run by the Methodist church, the institute was the first Black college in Florida.
+Bethune became president, at a time when Black women rarely headed colleges.
+The merger completed in 1925 and formed Daytona Cookman Collegiate Institute, a coeducational junior college.
+Through the Great Depression, the school, renamed Bethune-Cookman College in 1931, continued to operate and met the educational standards of the State of Florida.
 Throughout the 1930s, Bethune and civil rights advocate Blake R. Van Leer worked with fellow Florida institutions to lobby for federal funding.

-From 1936 to 1942, Bethune had to cut back her time as president because of her duties in Washington, DC.
+From 1936 to 1942, Bethune had to cut back her time as president because of her duties in Washington, D.C.
 Funding declined during this period of her absence.
 Nevertheless, by 1941, the college had developed a four-year curriculum and achieved full college status.
 By 1942, Bethune gave up the presidency, as her health was adversely affected by her many responsibilities.
 On September 19, 1942, she gave the address at the Los Angeles, California, launching ceremony for the Liberty ship Booker T. Washington, a ceremony in which Marian Anderson christened the ship.

-After making the school's library accessible to the public, it became Florida's first free library accessible to black Floridians.